chrislo27/RhythmHeavenRemixEditor/README.md

 All other trademarks and assets are property of their respective owners.
 This is a community project and this is available for others to use however they like (abiding by the code's GPL-3.0 license), for free.

+† Donations are only made to the project maintainer, [@chrislo27](https://github.com/chrislo27).

 RHRE3 logo designed by [GlitchyPSIX](https://www.youtube.com/user/supermarioglitchy33/).<br>